icatproject/icatproject.github.io/content/collaboration/communication/monthly-meetings/2019-meetings/meeting-125-28th-march-2019.md

 good idea.
 Want to move data from IDS cache

-SP – on globus IDS files are restored from archive to main like normal IDS, these files are then copied to seperate Globus area.
+SP – on globus IDS files are restored from archive to main like normal IDS, these files are then copied to separate Globus area.
 Can we just move them instead of copying?
-Problem: 2 requests fo same file, IDS thinks it’s there for second file but file has been moved by request for first file
+Problem: 2 requests for same file, IDS thinks it’s there for second file but file has been moved by request for first file